| Size | Price | |

 |

-NNZ-2591 (cyclo-L-glycyl-L-2-allylproline) is an investigational synthetic analog of cyclic glycine-proline (cGP), a breakdown product of human insulin-like growth factor 1 (IGF-1), that has been chemically modified to increase its half-life, stability, and oral bioavailability.
-It is currently under development by Neuren Pharmaceuticals for the symptomatic treatment of Angelman, Phelan-McDermid, and Pitt Hopkins Syndromes.
-It was granted Orphan Drug Designation by the FDA in October 2019 and was granted a patent by the European Patent Office in December 2019.
+NNZ-2591 (cyclic L-glycyl-L-2-allylproline) is an investigational synthetic cyclic glycine-proline (cGP) analogue, a degradation product of human insulin-like growth factor 1 (IGF-1).
+This analogue has been chemically modified to improve its half-life, stability, and oral bioavailability.
+Neuren Pharmaceuticals is currently developing this drug for the treatment of symptoms of Angelman syndrome, Phelan-McDermid syndrome, and Pitt Hopkins syndrome.
+The drug received Orphan Drug Designation from the U.S. Food and Drug Administration (FDA) in October 2019 and a patent from the European Patent Office in December 2019.
 Clinical trials are expected to begin in 2020.

 C10H14N2O2